KLK Foundation (KLK) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 KLK Foundation Historical Price

-According to the latest data gathered on KLK Foundation live price page, the current price of KLK Foundation is 0.4764USD.
+According to the latest data gathered on KLK Foundation live price page, the current price of KLK Foundation is 0.4711USD.
 The circulating supply of KLK Foundation(KLK) is

 In the past 24 hours, KLK Foundation has shown a price movement of